syncfusion-content/angular-docs/angular-2/CircularGauge/Getting-started.md

 ## Add Label Customization

-To display the values in the **Gauge,** scale labels are used.
+To display the values in the **Gauge**, scale labels are used.
 You can customize the label color.

 {% highlight html %}